cabralh/me/content/collections/nmb_8700_series.md

 ## History {#history}

-RT-8700 is a series of full-sized keyboards manufactured by NMB in the mid '90s.
+RT-8700 is a series of full-sized keyboards manufactured by NMB in the mid-’90s.
-They came with the fifth generation Hi-Tek series 725 switches, which is the last generation of it's type.
+They came with the fifth generation Hi-Tek series 725 switches, which is the last generation of its type.

 Unlike the 4th generation boards, these have a smaller footprint and thinner bezels.
 Here is the original Ad for these boards.